 A2.
 You will learn a wide range of topics, including graph algorithms, dynamic programming, sorting algorithms, string algorithms, data structures for distributed systems, and more.

 Q3.
-What skills will I gain from Advanced Data Structures and Algorithms?
+What skills will I gain from advanced data structures and algorithms?

 A3.
 You will gain an understanding of how to apply data structures and algorithms to real-world problems.
-You will also gain a stronger understanding of problem-solving and will be able to develop better coding skills.
+You will also gain a stronger understanding of problem-solving and be able to develop better coding skills.

 A4.
 Yes, the course is designed with beginners in mind.
 It provides a comprehensive overview of the fundamentals of data structures and algorithms.